Damulog: Transportation

 Damulog is accessible by land transportation.
 The existing land transportation in the city consists of multicabs from nearby towns, single motorcycles, buses from Cagayan de Oro and General Santos, tricycles, and private vehicles facilitate the movement of people and goods to and from all places in the town.
-Traveling from Poblacion is mainly by land through all kinds of vehicles.
+Traveling from the Poblacion is mainly by land through all kinds of vehicles.

 Damulog is traversed by Sayre Highway.
 This is from barangay Sampagar in the north to Old Damulog, Poblacion, Pocopoco, Macapari to Omonay in the south.
 There is concrete road from Poblacion to Kinapat, then all-weather road from Kinapat to Kiraon, then again concrete from Kiraon to Old Damulog forming a complete loop with the Sayre Highway.
-Another loo is the Sayre Highway in Pocopoco to Kinapat to Poblacion.
+Another loop is the Sayre Highway in Pocopoco to Kinapat to Poblacion.
 The third loop is the Poblacion to Doncilyon to Old Damulog.

 Most of these roads were built with grants from Asian Development Bank under the ARC Program.
 The Poblacion to Kinapat concrete road is also a part of the program.

 Barangays Old Damulog and Macapari has covered courts.
-All 17 barangays have their respective office building, health center, Tanod outpost and complete school buildings.
+All 17 barangays have their respective office building, health center, Barangay Tanod outpost and complete school buildings.

-Water

-To focus on other development concern, the local government spun off its water service creating the Damulog Water System.
-The spinning-off was a part of the grant in 2013 from the SALINTUBIG program of the Department of Health.
-Before 2013, the water system provides running water for 2 hours every 2 days.
-Water was so scarce that water cannot reached households away from the transmission line.
-The new system now provides 24 hour service which is managed by the water district.

 Utilities

-17 Barangays enjoy electricity supplied by the First Bukidnon Electric Cooperative or popularly known in the town as FIBECO.
+All barangays enjoy electricity supplied by the First Bukidnon Electric Cooperative (FIBECO).
 All barangays have either Level 2 or Level 3 water system.
+To focus on other development concerns, the local government created the Damulog Water System, part of a 2013 grant from the SALINTUBIG program of the Department of Health.
+Before this, the system supplied running water for only 2 hours every 2 days, and could not reach households away from the transmission line.
+The new system now provides 24-hour service managed by the water district.